Dana Air Flight 0992: Response

 In light of the crash, the Nigerian Senate asked President Jonathan to remove the Director-General of Nigerian Civil Aviation Authority (NCAA), Harold Demuren, from his position.
 The Nigerian House of Representatives accused the NCAA of being inept, claiming that the MD-83 aircraft type had been phased out in every country around the world and further alleged that NCAA had not been able to provide a qualified inspector for the type.
 The report was called by NCAA officials as "falsehood, fallacies and misrepresentation".
 It led to a controversy between government officials and NCAA as the calls to remove Demuren from his position were regarded as an attempt by corrupted officials to gang-up the head of the regulatory agency.
 Former Nigerian President Olusegun Obasanjo made pleas to President Jonathan to let Demuren stay.
 Despite his achievements for the Nigerian aviation safety sector in the past years, Demuren was eventually removed by Minister of Aviation Stella Oduah from his position in March 2013 due to his perceived ineptitude on the investigation of Flight 0992's crash.

-Apart from the senate investigation, a coroner inquest into the crash was also held.
+Apart from the senate investigation, a coroner's inquest into the crash was also held.
 During the inquest, a member of the Nigerian Airspace Management Agency (NAMA) accused the agency's emergency response team of failing to act properly.
-NAMA released a transcript of the communication between the crew of Flight 0992 and Lagos ATC and the member argued that authorities should have activated the emergency immediately after the pilots had reported that there was something wrong with the aircraft.
+NAMA had released a transcript of the communication between the crew of Flight 0992 and Lagos ATC and the member argued that authorities should have declared an emergency immediately after the pilots had reported that there was something wrong with the aircraft.
 The inquest further revealed that the search and rescue operation was uncoordinated and had been executed in a haphazard manner.